sidalidev/my-counter-rn-app/README.md

 ## To run it

-1 - Clone the repo
+Clone the repo, then in your terminal:
-2 -

 ```bash
 cd {Project Folder}